cameraui/docs/install/updating.md

 ## Updating the Docker image

+The server and the image update separately.
+Updating the server from the UI does not change the [Docker](/install/docker) image, and pulling a new image does not change the server: the launcher installs the server into the volume on first start, then keeps that version across every later pull.
+A fresh image starts your existing server, not a newer one, which is why re-pulling never bumps the version.

-Updating the server from the UI does not change the [Docker](/install/docker) image.
-To update the image itself (the base OS, GPU libraries, and launcher), pull the latest and recreate the container:
+To update the **image** itself (the base OS, GPU libraries, and launcher), pull the latest and recreate the container:

 ```bash
 docker compose pull
 docker compose up -d
 ```

-The server version you chose is stored separately and persists across image pulls, so an image update never resets it.
+To update the **server**, use the **Update** button above, or run `cameraui update-server -H /data` in the container and restart it.
+The `-H /data` matters: without it the update lands outside the data volume and the restart boots the old version again.

 ## Updating the mobile apps